AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/ui/content-fragments/examples/console-image-generation-and-image-upload.md

 jira: KT-11649
 thumbnail: KT-11649.png
 doc-type: article
-last-substantial-update: 2023-01-04
+last-substantial-update: 2024-01-26
 exl-id: f3047f1d-1c46-4aee-9262-7aab35e9c4cb
 duration: 1380
 ---
 # AEM image asset generation using OpenAI

-Learn how to generate an image using OpenAI or DALL.E 2 and upload it to AEM DAM for content velocity.
+Learn how to generate an image using OpenAI or DALL·E 2 and upload it to AEM DAM for content velocity.

 >[!VIDEO](https://video.tv.adobe.com/v/3413093?quality=12&learn=on)

-This example AEM Content Fragment Console extension is an [action bar](https://developer.adobe.com/uix/docs/services/aem-cf-console-admin/api/action-bar/) extension that generates digital image from natural language input using [OpenAI API](https://openai.com/api/) or [DALL.E 2](https://openai.com/dall-e-2/).
+This example AEM Content Fragment Console extension is an [action bar](https://developer.adobe.com/uix/docs/services/aem-cf-console-admin/api/action-bar/) extension that generates digital image from natural language input using [OpenAI API](https://openai.com/api/) or [DALL·E 2](https://openai.com/dall-e-2/).
 The generated image is uploaded to the AEM DAM and selected Content Fragment's image property is updated to refer this newly generated, uploaded image from DAM.

 In this example you learn:

-1. Image generation using [OpenAI API](https://beta.openai.com/docs/guides/images/image-generation-beta) or [DALL.E 2](https://openai.com/dall-e-2/)
+1. Image generation using [OpenAI API](https://beta.openai.com/docs/guides/images/image-generation-beta) or [DALL·E 2](https://openai.com/dall-e-2/)
 2. Uploading images to AEM
 3. Content Fragment property update